 Total preclusion of aflatoxin contamination in maize is impractical because most critical factors for its production are extrinsic to human control.
 This is particularly the case in tropical Africa where high ambient humidity makes the control of commodity moisture difficult (Chulze, 2010).
-In many parts of Africa there are additional compounding social factors such as theft of maize still standing in the fields (McCall, 1985) which compels farmers to harvest and store the crop before adequate field drying has taken place, thus increasing the risk of aflatoxin contamination.
+In some parts of Africa there are additional compounding social factors such as theft of maize still standing in the fields (McCall, 1985) which compels farmers to harvest and store the crop before adequate field drying has taken place, thus increasing the risk of aflatoxin contamination.
 Nonetheless, it is possible to keep aflatoxin levels low.
 This is most effectively achieved by following both good agricultural practices (GAP) during the seed management and field production stages, and good manufacturing practices (GMP) during the handling, storage, processing, and distribution of maize for human food and animal feed.
 A complementary management system is the Hazard Analysis Critical Control Point (HACCP), which has been successfully applied in Southern Africa in commercially produced peanut butter (FAO, 2003).
 However, small-scale farmers have resource and capacity constraints on the application of measures to address invisible poisons.
 Most aflatoxin control in the near future will come from specific technologies which are suitable for adoption.
 The subsequent sections elaborate the means by which some practices and actions could assist in mitigating aflatoxin contamination of maize.
 The practical challenges of the interventions are also highlighted.

-23.3 Pre-harvest aflatoxin control
+3 Pre-harvest aflatoxin control

 Pre-harvest aflatoxin contamination is a complex problem influenced by many biotic and abiotic factors.
 A multi-pronged approach is therefore necessary for its control.
 (Cary et al., 2011).
 Pre-harvest aflatoxin prevention strategies may be broadly classified as: 1) enhancement of the host (crop) fungal resistance, 2) the avoidance of fungal contamination and 3) the reduction of toxigenic fungal population.
-Specifically, this includes crop rotation, tillage, timely planting of agro-ecologically adapted varieties or disease-resistant varieties, appropriate levels of crop density, irrigation and fertilisation management , weed control, effective disease and pest management, including the use of bio-control agents.
+Specifically, this includes crop rotation, tillage, timely planting of agro-ecologically adapted varieties or disease-resistant varieties, appropriate levels of crop density, irrigation and fertilisation management , weed control, effective disease and pest management, including the use of biocontrol agents.

-23.3.1 Crop rotation
+3.1 Crop rotation